Alaska North Slope basin: Basin formation

 The ANS is broken into three provinces the Brooks Range, the Northern Foothills, and the Coastal Plain.
-The foothills province has severe to gently deformed rock.
+The foothills province has severely to gently deformed rock.
 The southern edge, closest to the Brooks Range, consists of folded and faulted Lower Cretaceous deposits.
 This region is home to the deepest section of the basin the Colville trough, with a maximum depth around 30,000 ft.
 The northern foothills province is made up of numerous elongated detachment folds in Mid to Late Cretaceous deposits.
 The coastal plain is a flat, low relief, area that is covered by Pleistocene deposits lacking structure until the Barrow Arch.

 The Barrow Arch is a hinge line fault zone that marks a northern high in the ANS.
 The Barrow Arch runs east to west along the length of the basin and separates the ANS foreland basin from the Canadian Basin to the north.
 Sediments have a subtle dip of 3°-6° southward into the Colville trough.

 The Colville Trough is the deepest part of the ANS Basin.
 It is on the southern edge of the foothills province just below the Brooks Range.
 The Colville Trough was formed in the Cretaceous by extreme subsidence that resulted from the Brooks Range Orogeny.